-Just in case you needed more convincing, the next bar chart on the bottom right shows the same information as the previous chart but with a seven year return to September 2005.
+Just in case you needed more convincing, the bar chart on the bottom shows the same information as the previous chart but with a seven year return to September 2005.
 Combined, these two sets of data show just how well ethical investments have performed over a long time period relative to their mainstream competitors, particularly in international shares.
 The source for both these charts is taken from the Responsible Investment Association Australasia.

 Ethical investment is an area of investing I have been keeping an eye on for a long time.
 As Claudia and I have invested our own money in deep green funds it is something we believe in strongly enough to put our money where our mouths are.
 I figure it makes sense from a financial point of view to invest in companies that are more likely to have a greater demand in the future and steer clear of the companies that will suffer a decline in their customer base.
 Year after year I see comparative returns, like those in the two bar graphs, that show that ethical investment is indeed where the future of investment is increasingly heading.
 In fact it is rare to see long term returns where ethical funds do not outperform.

 Ethical investing can give you the triple benefits of good returns, personal satisfaction and the ability to influence change.
 Kind of like getting an extra vote in between elections, and getting paid to do it.

 Ethical funds are not just share funds but may be cash, or property, or a balance of all three of these (like the balanced growth funds in the charts).
 For a link to financial planners who specialise or have a specific interest in ethical investment see the Financial Planners topic.